Gertkeno/Gertkeno.github.io/teaching-zig/10_intro.md

 Teaching with Zig
 =================

-I started teaching my cute girlfriend programming, previously I've taught my friends and students with hurdles and some of that is certainly my fault.
-I found that syntax is simply difficult in many languages that beginners want to learn.
+I started teaching my cute girlfriend how to program, previously I've taught my friends and students with hurdles.
+With zig I feel it's consistent, usually looks beautiful, and focus on ease of reading over writing helps learning without second guessing syntax.

-A lot of under the hood magic typically did more harm than good, curious minds ask why things happen not just how, and it typically benefits them to know.
+A lot of under the hood magic typically does more harm than good, curious minds ask why things happen not just how, and it typically benefits them to know.
-Worse yet if magic does break they now _need_ to know why and the magic is instead a edge case to trip over.
+Worse yet if magic does break they now _need_ to know why and the magic is now something to watch for!
+For example implicit casts always trip up newcomers, it's something all of us learned to deal with, and it's a new book of hidden rules from C to Javascript.

-People don't think of C/C++ as having a lot of magic, it doesn't compared to Python or Ruby.
-Implicit casting however does a good job tripping up new programmers, the classic case being diving integers with floats.
+Zig helps by forcing more explicit code and having consistent, lean syntax.

-Zig helps by forcing more explicit code and having consistent, lean syntax where one action does one thing.
-If you've read "The design of everyday things" I'm sure the last part sounds appealing, it's surprising how programming languages often refuse this.
-Picking on C++ again, there are so many ways to declare a variable, and largely none of them matter; expert advice is use `type name{value(s)};` and let the compiler figure it out.
+Picking on C++, there are so many ways to declare a variable, and largely none of them matter.

 ![initialize meme haha](https://i.imgur.com/3wlxtI0.mp4)